 Psychiatric Pharmacy Essentials: Medication Interactions with Drugs of Abuse

-Due to the potential for concomitant psychiatric illness and substance use disorders, understanding the potential interactions between medications with illicit and addictive substances is important.
+Due to the potential for concomitant psychiatric illness and substance use, understanding the potential interactions between prescription medications and illicit substances is important.

-• What are the potential drug-drug interactions between illicit drugs and medications?1-3
+• What are some potential drug-drug interactions between illicit drugs and prescription medications?1-3

 • How does cigarette smoking (polycyclic aromatic hydrocarbons) affect medications?4-5